 Squaw Valley Community of Writers Poetry Benefit Reading

-Join us in San Francisco
+Join us in Sacramento!

 This gathering of the tribe—all staff poets from this year's Community of Writers’ Summer Poetry Workshop in Squaw Valley—will raise money for the Poetry Program’s financial aid and scholarships.
 Books by the poets will be available for purchase and signing.